aarbanas/aarbanas/README.md

 ## About Me

 - 🔧 Working as Full-Stack Developer (Node.js + Next.js)
-- 📚 I'm currently learning Golang
+- 📚 I'm currently learning Golang and Python
-- 💬 I am interested in backend technologies especially Node.js and Golang.
+- 💬 I am interested in backend technologies especially Node.js, Golang and Python.
+- 🤖 Interested in AI
 - 📫 How to reach me: andrej.arbanas at gmail.com.

 ## Technologies & Tools